1dv031/syllabus/resources/course_info/lectures.md

 ## Practical details

 For communication on the course we mainly use the slack room for the course.
-In the peer-instruction distance students may use Discord.
+In the peer-instruction we will use zoom.

 ## Keywords